 1. Your First Script is Ready to Market

 They’re professionals.
 They read and consider hundreds of scripts per month.
-They will see each and every lesson that was clearly not learned and they will see each and every mistake that shouldn’t have made it to them.
+They will see each and every lesson that was not learned, and they will see each and every mistake that shouldn’t have made it to them.
 And those bridges will be quickly burned for good.

 Even the greatest screenwriters bombed on their first try, so screenwriters should take comfort in knowing that all screenwriters, even the great ones, start from the same place.

 Don’t market that first script.
-Feel free to test it out in contests and by all means seek any and all feedback that you can get.
+Feel free to test it out in contests and, by all means, seek any feedback that you can get.
 But don’t market it.
 It’s not ready.
-And more important, you’re not ready.
+And more importantly, you’re not ready.
 Not yet.

 2. You Can Sell Pitches to Hollywood